 But alongside Kristy Swanson "Forbidden Secrets" has something else and that is a genuine sense of mystery.
-We have the mystery surrounding the aunt's murder and we also have the mystery surrounding what secret there is behind the pendant whilst we have all of this causing Alexandra to become unstable herself.
-Now from just a few central characters it doesn't take a genius to work out who the bad man is and I say man because other than Kristy Swanson and her mother I think there is only Alexandra's girl friend being the only other female character or at least after the aunt's murder which pushes you one way rather than the other.
+We have the mystery surrounding the aunt's murder and we also have the mystery surrounding what secret there is behind a pendant whilst we have all of this causing Alexandra to become unstable.
+Now from just a few central characters it doesn't take a genius to work out who the bad man is and I say man because other than Kristy Swanson and her mother I think there is only Alexandra's girl friend being the only other female character or at least after the aunt's murder, which pushes you one way rather than the other.
 But despite "Forbidden Secrets" pretty much being text book when it comes to the mystery side of the movie it does a reasonable job of delivering it in an entertaining although sometimes cheesy way.

 What this all boils down to is that "Forbidden Secrets" is to be honest a typical early 21st century made for TV murder mystery movie.
 But thanks to director Richard Roy keeping it ticking over and the casting of the likeable Kristy Swanson it ends up a watchable movie with few real groan moments.